EthanHofton/CovidDashboard/README.md

 ## News

-The dashboard uses the [News API](https://newsapi.org/) to gather news storys and display them on the dashboard.
+The dashboard uses the [News API](https://newsapi.org/) to gather news stories and display them on the dashboard.
 The way the webpage displays the news articles can be personalised by editing the config file.
 The parameters that can be edited are:

 `language`, this parameter will return news articles in the specified language